XiaoqZhang/mofgraph2vec/README.md

 ### Load the pre-trained models

 - The pre-trained models for ARC-MOF and QMOF databases are attached in Releases.
+- Example of loading the pre-trained models is provided in `dev/example.ipynb`.

 ### Similarity analysis